sfosc/sfosc/content/sfosc-book/governance.md

 packaged software for Debian.
 However, by [general resolution in 2010](https://www.debian.org/News/2010/20101019), the guidelines were updated, and non-packaging contributors were welcomed in to the fold.
-To become a member, and therefore to have a vote, you need to be contributing to Debian, fill out an Application, have an existing Debian Developer Advocate for you via an email describing what the applicant has done for the project, have your identity verified, understanding of debian philosophy and procedures validated, and have examples of their work available.
-Assuming all goes well, the applicant is then considered a voting member of the project.
+To become a member, and therefore to have a vote, you need to: be contributing to Debian;
+fill out an Application; have an existing Debian Developer advocate for you via an email describing what you have done for the project; have your identity verified; have your understanding of debian philosophy and procedures validated; and have examples of your work available.
+Assuming all goes well, you are then considered a voting member of the project.

 Debian clearly meets Rawls' criteria, by resolving the issue with the Apache model - the institution that governs the community has broadly achievable